 What it is?

 Hyperemesis Gravidarum (HG) is debilitating morning sickness on evil overdrive.
 It is not regular morning sickness.
 It’s your worst hangover and the Noroviruses psychotic older sister.
 It’s a serious illness that by rough estimate effects 3% of women.
 It is traumatic.
 Mothers suffer.
 I write this from a second party perspective.
 Personally I had an uncomplicated pregnancy when carrying my son; I ate pasties and ice cream.
 I ate.
+My daughter I was on bedrest for the majority.
 My best friend on the other hand survived this for 9 months with both her children.
 I have a long way to go in understanding it.

 So why write this post in retrospect?
 Awareness and changing your perspective are important steps to help other mothers navigate the choppy waters of HG with more options in their boat.
 To not feel alone.
 If we can be sensitive towards a princess with the condition we can be empathetic to everyone else!

 5 ways to help someone suffering with HG.

 Many of us would never intentionally upset a friend but I know that in trying to be supportive at points what I said may not be helpful, because my body wasn’t starving when I was pregnant.
 I may have been nauseous for a few weeks in the first trimester but she was attached to an IV with her liver failing.